-The ISBI participates in a securities lending program at its custodian bank, whereby securities are loaned to brokers and, in return, the ISBI has rights to a portion of a collateral pool.
-All of the ISBI's securities are eligible for the securities lending program.
-Collateral consists solely of cash, letters of credit, commercial paper and government securities having a market value equal to or greater than the securities loaned.
-There are no provisions for ISBI indemnification on the securities lending transactions.
-The ISBI had no credit risk as a result of its securities lending program as the collateral held exceeded the market value of the securities lent.
-As of June 30, 2004 and 2003, the ISBI had outstanding loaned investment securities having market values of \$1,146,769,008 and \$676,614,658, respectively; against which it had received collateral with values of \$1,402,058,848 and
+Effective December 1, 2004, the master custodian is State Street Bank & Trust Company.
+The ISBI participates in a securities lending program with State Street who acts as securities lending agent.
+Securities are loaned to brokers and, in return, the ISBI Board has rights to a portion of a collateral pool.
+All of the securities are eligible for the securities lending program.
+Collateral consists solely of cash, letters of credit, commercial paper and government securities having a market value equal to or exceeding 102% of the value of the loaned securities (105% for non-U.S. securities).
+In the event of borrower default, State Street provides the ISBI with counterparty default indemnification.
+The ISBI had no credit risk as a result of its securities lending program as the collateral held exceeded the fair value of the securities lent.
+As of June 30, 2005 and 2004, there were outstanding loaned investment securities having fair values of \$1,442,715,435 and \$1,146,769,008 respectively; against which collateral was received with a value of \$1,476,263,962 and \$1,402,058,848,